Prosanto7/GradeBook-Integration/README.md

 - Returns the new instance ID.

 ### Step 04: Creating / Updating Grade Item
+This function ensures that a grade item exists in the Gradebook when the plugin is used.
 ```php
 function pluginname_grade_item_update($pluginname) {
     $item = [